 In June 1995, the Antitrust Division of the United States Department of Justice initiated an antitrust investigation regarding the policies and conduct undertaken by the Company's Trubyte Division with respect to the distribution of artificial teeth and related products.
 On January 5, 1999, the Department of Justice filed a Complaint against the Company in the U.S. District Court in Wilmington, Delaware alleging that the Company's tooth distribution practices violate the antitrust laws and seeking an order for the Company to discontinue its practices.
 The trial in the government's case was held in April and May 2002 and subsequently, the Judge entered a decision that the Company's tooth distribution practices do not violate the antitrust laws.
 The Department of Justice appealed this decision and the Third Circuit Court of Appeals reversed the decision of the District Court.
 The Company's petition to the U.S. Supreme Court asking it to review the Third Circuit Court decision was denied.
-The District Court, upon the direction of the Court of Appeals, has issued an injunction preventing DENTSPLY from taking action to prevent its tooth dealers from adding new competitive teeth lines.
-This decision relates only to the distribution of artificial teeth sold in the U.S. While the Company believes its tooth distribution practices do not violate the antitrust laws, the Company is confident that it can continue to develop this business regardless of the outcome of this case.
+The District Court, upon the direction of the Court of Appeals, has issued an injunction preventing DENTSPLY from taking action to restrict its tooth dealers from adding new competitive teeth lines.
+This decision relates only to the distribution of artificial teeth in the U.S. and, notwithstanding the outcome of this case, the Company is confident that it can continue to develop this business.

 Subsequent to the filing of the Department of Justice Complaint in 1999, several private party class actions were filed based on allegations similar to those in the Department of Justice case, on behalf of laboratories, and denture patients in seventeen states who purchased Trubyte teeth or products containing Trubyte teeth.
 These cases were transferred to the U.S. District Court in Wilmington, Delaware.
 The private party suits seek damages in an unspecified amount.
 The Court has granted the Company's Motion on the lack of standing of the laboratory and patient class actions to pursue damage claims.
 The Plaintiffs in the laboratory case appealed this decision to the Third Circuit and the Court upheld the decision of the District Court in dismissing the Plaintiffs' damages claims, with the exception of allowing the Plaintiffs to pursue a damage claim based on a theory of resale price maintenance agreements between the Company and its tooth dealers.
-The Plaintiffs have filed a petition with the U.S. Supreme Court asking it to review this decision of the Third Circuit.
+The Plaintiffs' petition to the U.S. Supreme Court asking it to review this decision of the Third Circuit was denied.
 Also, private party class actions on behalf of indirect purchasers were filed in California and Florida state courts.
 The California and Florida cases have been dismissed by the Plaintiffs following the decision by the Federal District Court Judge issued in August 2003.